Catalyst One Day:

 Fact’s don’t move people to action, emotion invokes action.

-Great leaders try to win the hearts of people, not their minds.
+Great leaders try to win the hearts of people, not

-If you in a complacent organization you have a complacent leader.
+If you in a complacent organization you have a

 You can train skills, but you can’t train passion.